 Look for Press Releases.

 In theory, press releases are intended to attract media coverage.
 These days, they rarely make a big impact, but many companies still release them occasionally just in case.
-This is a great way to hone your online searches, since it reflects exactly what a company wants known.
+This is a great way to hone your online searches since it reflects exactly what a company wants others to know about them.

 Read Quarterly and Annual Reports.